This Art Deco Home Theater is in the basement of a home in New Jersey.

 The 8 motorized Berkline Leather Theater Seats offer great reclining comfort at a very reasonable price.

-The theater entrance features a custom engraved restroom and theater directional sign which is custom designed to highlight Deco details in a stainless steel and black look.
+features a custom engraved restroom and theater directional sign which is custom designed to highlight Deco details in a stainless steel and black look.

 The entrance also had a Deco pedestal which holds a Deco candy bowl, a Deco style theater illuminated marquee, a Deco style poster case, Deco sconces, and custom header over the theater entrance doors.